VirgilSecurity/virgil-sdk-net/Docs/sdk-reference-api.md

 ##### Summary

-Sets the implementation of [ICryptoProvider](#T-Virgil-SDK-Cryptography-ICryptoProvider 'Virgil.SDK.Cryptography.ICryptoProvider') provides cryptographic operations such as signature generation and verification, and encryption and decryption.
+Sets the implementation of [ICryptoProvider](#T-Virgil-SDK-Cryptography-ICryptoProvider 'Virgil.SDK.Cryptography.ICryptoProvider') that provides cryptographic operations such as signature generation and verification, and encryption and decryption.

 ##### Parameters